jamonkko/console-log-server/README.md

 # console-log-server
-Logs all requests to command line console and responds 200 OK.
+Logs all requests to command line console (stdout) and responds 200 OK.

-Use it to quick check what your app is sending to external REST API.
-Or whenever you need to see what you requests look like.
+Useful for quickly viewing what kind of requests your app is sending.

 ## Usage